mfatihb97/Star-Wars-App/README.md

 ## Star Wars App

-- In this project you can check attributes of Star Wars Ships!
+- In this project you can check cool Star Wars Ships!